 Before each match begins each luchadores is introduced individually and has a moment to strut from backstage to the ring to music of his choice, embodying his character’s persona.
 They have names like Sangre Azteca (Aztec Blood), Polvora (Dynamite), Angel de Oro (Golden Angel), Dragon Rojo (Red Dragon), Fuego (Fire) and my personal favourite Super Porky (Super Porky).

 Throughout the match, they always stay in character.
 The rudos do things like stand on the ring, expose their armpit to the crowd, rub their hand in it, then lick their hand.
-One luchadores, Maximo, has chosen a homosexual persona.
+One luchadore, Maximo, has chosen a homosexual persona.
 He has a little skirt on his uniform, and runs away on tiptoe from the rudos when they unexpectedly come at him.
 But the crowd cheers his motto “Beso!
 Beso!
 Beso!” (“Kiss!
 Kiss!
-Kiss!”) and demands to see his ultimate form of insult where he kisses his opponents on the lips unexpectedly after nailing them to the ground.
+Kiss!”) and demand to see his ultimate form of insult where he kisses his opponents on the lips unexpectedly after nailing them to the ground.
 Super Porky, himself a cientifico, turns to the crowd and fake cries when a rudos hurts him and the crowd shouts “Tirano!
 Tirano!” (“Meanie!
 Meanie!”) at his opponent.

 Anthropologist Heather Levi says that the meaning of Lucha Libre doesn’t lie in the match itself, but rather in the performance and the relationship of the audience to that performance.
 Lucha Libre then becomes the stage where societal anxieties are acted out and projected.